 If you want custom branded boxes or eco-friendly packaging, you’ll want to make sure you have that lined up outside of your traditional packaging supplies.

 3. Package your order

 Packaging each order should help present the unboxing experience you want to offer to customers.
-However, it’s important to note that the more customization you apply to each order, the longer it will take to fulfill your orders.
+However, it’s important to note that the more customisation you apply to each order, the longer it will take to fulfil your orders.

 4. Label and ship your order

 When you’re running a small business, you will likely make daily trips to the post office or local UPS Store to send out the boxes you just packed.
 This will often require you having a car, printer, ink, and shipping account to purchase and print shipping labels.

 Once your business is larger, you can schedule pickups with couriers at an additional cos.
 When couriers get orders from you, you’re not waiting in line with hundreds of orders to ship at a time or spending time and money on transportation.